OtonyeR/veritag_app/README.md

 # VeriTag App

-VeriTag is a mobile application developed using Flutter that leverages NFC technology to ensure product authenticity and track product journeys through the supply chain.
+VeriTag is a mobile application developed using Flutter that leverages NFC technology to ensure product authenticity.
 The app allows manufacturers, distributors, and consumers to scan NFC tags attached to products, providing real-time information about the product's origin, journey, and authenticity.

 ## Table of Contents